DotNetRussell/ScreenSniper/README.md

 - **Template-based detection** using JSON patterns in the `detectionPatterns` directory.
 - **AI-based classification** using a trained neural network to identify interesting pages (e.g., error pages, login pages).
 - Multiple output formats: normal (plain text), JSON, and XML.
+- Analysis of single images, directories of images, or screenshots captured from URLs.

 Recent updates include:
-- Integration with an AI classifier (`text_classifier.py`) for enhanced page analysis.
-- New flags for flexible output control (`--report`, `--directory`).
-- Base64-encoded extracted text output to prevent formatting issues.
-- Docker support for easy deployment.
+- **URL support**: Capture screenshots from a single URL using `ScreenShotter` with the `--url` flag, with automatic cleanup of generated screenshot files.
+- **Enhanced detection patterns**: Support for complex AND/OR conditions in `conditions` to create precise matching rules.
+- **Failure handling**: Returns an empty array in the specified format if `ScreenShotter` fails to capture a screenshot for a URL.
+- **Improved AI classifier**: Newly trained model for better accuracy.
+- **Docker support**: Consistent and portable execution environment.

 ## Features
 - Extracts text from screenshots using Tesseract OCR.
-- Categorizes pages using detection patterns (e.g., identifying IIS, login pages).
+- Categorizes pages using detection patterns (e.g., identifying IIS, login pages, error pages).
 - AI classification to predict if a page is "interesting" (e.g., error pages, sensitive content).
-- Supports Base64-encoded extracted text output, included only with `--include-extracted` or `--verbose`.
+- Supports Base64-encoded extracted text output, included with `--include-extracted` or `--verbose`.
-- Configurable output formats: normal, JSON, XML.
+- Configurable output formats: normal, JSON, XML (with results always in an array for JSON/XML).
 - Single report file generation for all processed images with `--report`.
 - Directory processing to analyze multiple screenshots with `--directory`.
+- URL-based screenshot capture using `ScreenShotter` with `--url`, with automatic cleanup.
-- Verbose mode for debugging OCR and classification steps.
+- Verbose mode for debugging OCR, classification, and screenshot capture steps.
+- Advanced detection patterns with AND/OR logic for precise matching.
-- Docker support for consistent and portable execution.
+- Docker support for easy deployment.

 ## Installation